AlfonzAlfonz/asxnc/docs/docs/intro.md

 # Introduction

-The ASXNC (pronounced async) library is a collection of useful utilities for building applications with asynchronous processes.
+The async library is a collection of useful utilities for building applications with asynchronous processes.

 - Built upon Web standards (promises, async iterators and abort